sassoftware/sasoptpy/doc/guide/input-data.rst

    print(repr(production['Summer']))

-Note that if a list is being used as the index set, associated fields like `lb`, `ub` should be accesible using the index keys.
-Accepted types are dict and pandas.Series.
+Note that if a list is being used as the index set, associated fields like `lb`, `ub` should be accessible using the index keys.
+Accepted types are dict and :class:`pandas.Series`.

 Range
 ~~~~~